-The payment processing workflow involves multiple steps and participants, requiring careful coordination between pay-in providers, payout providers, and the network orchestration layer.
+The payment processing workflow involves multiple steps and participants, requiring careful coordination between the originating financial institution (OFI) who requests the payout; the payout provider; and the network orchestration layer.

 sequenceDiagram